eatontarbell/Latin-101/mastery2.md

 “this foolish son” (hic imprudens filius).
-Nominative Singular:
+- Nominative Singular:
-Genitive Singular:
+- Genitive Singular:
-Dative Singular:
+- Dative Singular:
-Accusative Singular:
+- Accusative Singular:
-Ablative Singular:
+- Ablative Singular:

-Nominative Plural:
+- Nominative Plural:
-Genitive Plural:
+- Genitive Plural:
-Dative Plural:
+- Dative Plural:
-Accusative Plural:
+- Accusative Plural:
-Ablative Plural:
+- Ablative Plural:

 ---

 1. Cydippe sent the oxen **into the fields**.
 Translation: USE PREPOSITION in WITH ACCUSATIVE PLURAL

 2. They did not return **with her sons**.
-Translation: __
+Translation: USE PRONOUN CUM WITH THE ABLATIVE PLURAL FOR SONS, USE is, ea, id FOR THE HER PART (GENITIVE SINGULAR)

 3. **At that time**, the festival was due to begin.
-Translation: USE ABLATIVE
+Translation: USE ABLATIVE SINGULAR, AND is, ea, id

 4. Cydippe **was not able to go** to the festival.
 Translation: __